Frequently Asked Questions.

 What is the average patient age?

-Addiction Counselling Services is an adult facility and provides treatment to women 19 years of age and over.
+Addiction Counselling Services is an adult facility and provides treatment to clients 19 years of age and over.

 Will my family be involved?